csc301-2023-fall/project-48-yorkregioneducationalservices-T/readme.md

 The product is a web application that generates student summer camp schedules using an inputted floor plan and user data.
 The value is the simplification of the scheduling process, the accuracy afforded, and the ease of distribution for the schedule.
 This solves the problem of the course coordinators having to manually create schedules accounting for various factors and the distributing of the schedules.
 ​
 ## Key Features
+ * Schedule generation: Users can generate schedules based on counselors, and campus information.
+A campus will hold many camps in a week.
+On each day, they will take classes from morning to afternoon.
+Each class is assigned two staffs as instructors.
+The generated schedule has all class arrangements of the campus.
  * Account system: Only course manager(s) of the YRES organization will be able to create an account.
 Only loginned users can access the application.
+(Done in backend - integration required on frontend)
  * Profile management: Add: Users can add four types of profiles (student, counselor, staff, and class).
 They can add either one-by-one manually through a form or by importing a .csv file.
 The added profile will be stored in a database, and meanwhile displayed to the user in a table.
 Edit: Users will be able to search for, edit, and delete those profiles in the table.
 They can search in the table to find the interested profile, then edit through a form, or delete it.
 They can also delete a whole database (used when the camp session ends).
  * Campus and floor plan management: Add: Users can add new campus, and for each campus add new floor plans.
 Each floor plan has an associated image.
 For each floor plan, users can add classrooms (it is ideal they can do so on the image, but not strictly required).
 Edit: Users can edit the name of campuses, name and image of floor plans.
 They can also delete campuses, floor plans, and classrooms of a floor plan.
- * Camp division: Users can generate camp plans based on students and counselors.
-A camp will have 2 counselors leading 25 students.
- * Schedule generation: Users can generate schedules based on camp division, staff, and campus information.
-A campus will hold many camps in a week.
-On each day, they will take classes from morning to afternoon.
-Each class is assigned two staffs as instructors.
-The generated schedule has all class arrangements of the campus.
  * Schedule exportation: Users can filter the generated schedule for each camp or each classroom.
 Then they can export the filtered or non-filtered schedule into .csv to make slight modifications, or print it as .pdf.
 ​
 ## Instructions